 I am currently a PhD candidate with the English and Comparative Literature Department at the University of Warwick.
 My research project, Stories of Paradox and Exposure: Second Wave Arab Feminist Writing focuses on Arab women’s writing from the 1980s onward, in translation.
 I look at authoresses primarily from Egypt, Lebanon, and Syria, such as Mansoura Ez Eldin, Nawal El Saadawi, Joumana Haddad, and Hanan Al-Shayk.
-My work focuses on the nuances of exchange between wider culture on feminist discourse, such as on spaces and method of protest, gender based violence, and language and genre.
-I posit, based on Nouri Gana’s 2013 theory of “collaborative revolutionism,” that there is an unconscious, collective, feminist uprising, where literature is repurposed a space of feminist protest and dissent, for example.
+My work identifies and explores the Second Wave of Arab Feminism, and focuses on the nuances of exchange between wider culture on feminist discourse, such as on spaces and method of protest, gender based violence, and language and genre.

 While my PhD project focuses on Arab women’s writings, my research interests vary widely, including feminisms and international feminisms, postcolonial studies, embodiment studies, place and space theory, gender and queer theory, gothic literature, zombie fiction, and monstrosity.

 I have presented papers based on my Masters dissertation project, The Body and Discourse in Lebanese and Egyptian Women’s Writings at ‘Scheherazade in Classical, Modern and Postmodern Worlds’ Conference at Sheffield University (2016), and presented a paper on How Can Western Feminists Analyse the Middle East? at a conference at Durham University in celebration of International women's day (March 2017) and at the Centre for the Study of Women and Gender Graduate Seminar Series at the University of Warwick (November 2016).

 As well as studying and teaching I am a Deputy Warden for the Residential Life Team on campus.